Headquartered in Blyth, Northumberland

 North East England is increasingly recognised as an attractive area in which to live and work, particularly as spiralling costs impact quality of life in other locations.
 In a recent survey Tynemouth was identified as one of the best places to live in the UK, alongside Gosforth, Durham and Alnwick.
-The study considered a range of factors, from jobs, schools and broadband speed to culture, community spirit and local shops, to compile the definitive most desirable locations to live in the UK.

 Healthcare in the North East outperforms other regions, with recent BBC research indicating that the North East is home to six of the top 12 performing hospital services.